 Vegan fettuccine Alfredo is a versatile dish that can be served in various delicious ways!
 Here are some serving ideas that go great with this recipe:

-If you miraculously have leftover vegan fettuccine Alfredo, you can store it in an airtight container in the refrigerator for up to 5 days.
-Keep in mind that the noodles will continue to absorb the sauce and thicken over time.
+If you have leftover vegan fettuccine Alfredo, store it in an airtight container in the fridge for up to 5 days—just know the noodles will soak up the sauce as it sits.
+To reheat, warm it in a pan or microwave with a splash of plant-based milk or vegetable broth, stirring until creamy and hot.

 This recipe is just one of the 100 veganized family favorites you’ll find in The Friendly Vegan Cookbook.
 Other recipes you can look forward to in the book include: